hexaaproject/hexaa-backend/README.md

 1) Installing HEXAA
 ----------------------------------

-Install Apache, PHP5 and MYSQL if you haven't done so already:
+Install Apache, PHP5 and MYSQL, git and cURL if you haven't done so already:

-    sudo apt-get install apache2 php5 mysql-server
+    sudo apt-get install apache2 php5 mysql-server git curl

 Clone this git repository